AmbireTech/adex-protocol/README.md

 Throughout the protocol docs, "validators", "AdEx validators" and "OUTPACE validators" would mean the former.
 To refer to the latter, we would use the term "PoS validators".

-Each validator must have a keypair and a publicly accessible HTTPS endpoint for receiving events from the SDK.
+Each validator must have a keypair and a publicly accessible HTTPS endpoint for receiving events from the AdView.

 #### Observers